 The direct acquisition channel is a simple acquisition channel that involves the user entering the URL of your website into the address bar of the browser that they’re using.
 Direct traffic can also be obtained via a bookmark of your website.

 The social acquisition channel is any kind of traffic that you receive from social media platforms like Twitter, Facebook, and Instagram.
 Additional social media platforms that are covered with this acquisition channel include LinkedIn and Google+.

 The referral channel involves a user clicking on a link for your website when they are on another website, which is considered to be a referral.
-A common type of referral is when a blog post of another company talks about your business and links to your website.
+A common type of referral is when a blog post of another company talks about your business and links to your website or an embedded video that links back to you website.
 If you’ve been focusing your marketing efforts on referral marketing, this is a useful metric to keep track of.